 |May 2017||The FBI closed the investigation without making any charges.|

 |Jan.
 2, 2019||House Committee on Ethics ceased investigating with the end of the 115th Congress because they no longer had jurisdiction.|

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pittenger is shown as a purple triangle. (analysis methodology)
+Pittenger is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Pittenger sponsors bills primarily in these issue areas:
+Pittenger sponsored bills primarily in these issue areas:

 Some of Pittenger’s most recently sponsored bills include...

-From Jan 2013 to Feb 2016, Pittenger missed 60 of 1,989 roll call votes, which is 3.0%.
-This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 53 explanations for these missed votes.
+From Jan 2013 to Dec 2018, Pittenger missed 174 of 3,739 roll call votes, which is 4.7%.
+This is worse than the median of 2.5% among the lifetime records of representatives serving in Dec 2018.
 The chart below reports missed votes over time.